This is a guest post by Johanna Rothman

 Challenge Two: Focus on Technical Excellence

-Once the crises eased, Sandra’s job transitioned from fire-fighting the urgent to addressing the important work.
+Once the crises eased, Sandra’s job transitioned from fire-fighting the urgent to address the important work.
 Aside from hiring new people, much of the important work was in these areas:

 - Build times were very slow.